KanijiroSakado/WavFileReader/README.md

 # WavFileReader
 Simple WAV file reader(loader) in C++.

-Create WavFileReader object and use WavFileReader.Read() function to read data from WAV file.
+Create goldsakana::WavFileReader object and use WavFileReader.Read() function to read data from WAV file.
 The way of using it is very similar to fread() function in stdio.h or cstdio.
 See example/sample.cpp for more details.